Michael-Vasquez/bug-wrangler-ranch/README.md

    > The drovers variable has a value of an array of objects

 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > Drover has a value of a string and drovers has a value of an array of objects
+   > Drover has a value of an object and the drovers contains an array of objects

 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
    > https://www.loom.com/share/51fe98968e2f4cb197f91a8dcadb9d59